ingolia-lab/turbidostat-development/nephelometer/doc/operation.md

 1. Snake the waste line through a conical tube holder (or similar) in order to create an "S" trap.
 1. Uncap the waste line and put the end into a waste reservoir.

    The humidifer should bubble more vigorously once the waste line is uncapped.
 Occasionally, air flow through the humidifer will be blocked by wetting of the filter on the air inlet.
-If this happens, spray the air inlet connector on the humidifier with 70% ethanol, remove the wetted filter, and replace it.
+If this happens, spray the air inlet connector on the humidifier with 70% ethanol, remove the wetted filter, and replace it with a fresh filter.

 1. Insert the thin peristaltic pump tubing on the media line into the media pump.
    1. Flip the cover latch up until you can pull the cover off of the pump